Welcome!

 FAQs

-How soon do I need to watch the video and use my kit?
 The curd will be shipped to you frozen, and should be stored in the freezer when it arrives.
 It will need to be thawed (either in the refrigerator overnight or in a bowl of cold water on the countertop for an hour or so).
 As this is a naturally fermented product, once thawed, it should be used the same day for best stretching results (upon thawing, the fermentation process continues and will alter the outcome of your stretching.)

-How much burrata will this make and how long is it good for?
 It’s your choice (as you see in the video), but you can end up with one larger or two smaller burrata, and is best enjoyed the day it’s made!
 You can store it in water for up to 24 hours.
 It is great served simply with toasted bread & olive oil, or makes a great addition to a salad, sliced & spread on a finished pizza and is sure to impress!
 Do an Instagram search for #burrata and you’ll be inspired!

-What is the cold water bowl for, in our setup instructions?
 You’ll be using this for two purposes.
 During the stretching, your hands will be in 190° water - this is hot!
 We call it a ‘best friend bowl’ for that reason - you can dip your hands in as needed to cool them off.
 The second purpose will be to store your finished burrata after it’s stretched.
 This will cool it down a bit and help it hold its shape.
 The water does not need to be ice cold, just cold water from the tap is fine.

 Troubleshooting Tips